GeminiDRSoftware/FitsStorage/docs/Database.md

 # Migration

-For migrating data to another instance that already has the tables, you can use plain format and dump data only
+For migrating data to another instance that already has the tables, you can use plain format and dump data only.
+This is typically done from the dev AWS server after freshly loading all of the S3 stored data onto the mko and cpo hosts.
+In this case, the dev AWS server does not have the huge usagelog and related tables.

 ```
 /usr/bin/pg_dump --data-only --format=p fitsdata | gzip -7 > fitsdata.DATE.pg_dump_p.gz